 When agencies or other Landlords are interested in having the lands they manage grazed by domestic livestock, there will be questions about the kinds of documentation necessary to establish a satisfactory agreement between a potential Grazing Operator and an entity seeking the services of a Grazing Operator (typically, the ‘Landlord’).
 This section aims to provide some guidance, recognizing that there are a multitude of conditions that will vary by location, habitat type, and mission of the agency.

 Grazing agreements can be simple or complex.
-When executing a grazing agreement with a public agency on public land, habitat goals and management constraints lend themselves to a more complex, detailed agreement, combined with an associated site-specific management plan; in the State Lands Grazing Packet, this is the MAP (see MAP Chapter VII.
-GUIDANCE FOR USE OF THE GRAZING AGREEMENT TEMPLATE and APPENDIX D. MANAGEMENT ACTION PLAN (MAP) TEMPLATE).
+When executing an Agreement with a public agency on public land, habitat goals and management constraints lend themselves to a more complex, detailed Agreement, combined with an associated site-specific management plan; in the State Lands Grazing Packet, this is the MAP (see MAP Chapter VIII.
+GUIDANCE FOR USE OF THE MAP TEMPLATE and APPENDIX D. MANAGEMENT ACTION PLAN (MAP) TEMPLATE).

 In the State Lands Grazing Packet, any type of document that allows for any of the above forms of contracts, licenses, or leases are referred to as a Grazing Agreement.
-The template developed by the SLGLLM for the purpose of establishing such a relationship is referred to as the ‘Grazing Agreement’, or ‘Agreement’ and takes the form of a ‘License’ (see Agreement Guidance 3b.
-Occupancy Rights for a discussion of this term).
+The template developed by the SLGLLM, in collaborating with the Department of General Services (DGS) for the purpose of establishing such a relationship is referred to as the ‘Grazing Agreement’, or ‘Agreement’ and takes the form of a ‘License’, also called the ‘Agreement’ in this Guidebook (see Agreement Guidance Item 2.
+Duration – Occupancy Rights and Item 8.
+Property Uses – Agreement Type for a discussion of this term).

 Grazing Agreement Guidance